-Religious Education is a curriculum entitlement for all children and the school follows the Staffordshire ‘Agreed Syllabus for Religious Education’.
+Religious Education is a curriculum entitlement for all children and the school follows the Lichfield Diocese Board of Education’s Religious Education guidance, alongside Understanding Christianity.
 Religious Education does not seek to urge religious beliefs on children or to compromise the integrity of their own beliefs by promoting one religion over another.
-Parents have the right to withdraw their child from Religious Education.
-Suitable alternative provision will be made.

 To develop an understanding and respect for the beliefs, values and practices of other people.

 To reflect on and respond to the values, beliefs and practices of religions and philosophies.

 To enable pupils to develop their own insights.

 At Haughton St Giles Academy we have a firmly embedded set of Christian Values that are taught and lived out by the entire school community.
 Through regular worships, references in RE and other lessons as well as seizing upon opportunities in other areas of the school children are explicitly taught the 6 School Christian Values.

 As a school we welcome children from all backgrounds and are proud of how children and their families from other cultures are welcomed by our children and the rest of the school community.

 In all teaching the teachers look to inspire and enthuse children.
 Teachers look to develop a love of learning and a working atmosphere where children enjoy learning.